subokita/Three.cpp-Rev-2/README.md

 Current Progress
 ================
 * The library is able to render primitives such as textured cube or sphere on a scene, utilizing blinn-phong shading.
+* Lambertian shading is ported, however it seems like Three.js' lambertian model is more of gourad / vertex shading(?)
 * Normal mapping and texture mapping are implemented
 * Shader is now one per configuration, e.g. if there are 2 meshes in the scene, one uses phong lighting and normal map, while the others only have texture mapping, then 2 shaders are created for the purposes.
 * Shadow mapping is implemented, you can now cast shadow using directional and spot lights (cascade shadow is still pending though)